‘I don’t want to come back to the Capitol’: Raskin recounts his own family’s terror on Jan. 6

 “The reason they came with me that Wednesday, Jan.
 6, is they wanted to be together with me in the middle of a devastating week for our family,” Raskin said.

-He recalled how House Majority Leader Steny H. Hoyer allowed Raskin and his family to use his office adjoining the House chamber in the hours before Congress met for a joint session to count the electoral votes.
+He recalled that House Majority Leader Steny H. Hoyer (D-Md.) allowed Raskin and his family to use his office adjoining the House chamber in the hours before Congress met for a joint session to count the electoral votes.

-While Raskin prepared a speech to give on the floor later that day, dozens of his colleagues — both Republicans and Democrats, Raskin said — streamed in to offer their condolences for Tommy.
+While Raskin prepared a speech to give on the floor later that day, dozens of his colleagues — both Republicans and Democrats, Raskin said — streamed in to offer their condolences for Tommy’s death.

-Tabitha, 24, and Hank watched their father deliver his speech on the floor, as Raskin cited Lincoln’s 1838 Lyceum address, warning threats to democracy come from within.
+Tabitha, 24, and Hank watched Raskin deliver his speech on the floor, as Raskin cited Lincoln’s 1838 Lyceum address, warning that threats to democracy come from within.
 Then they retreated to Hoyer’s office.

 And then they heard the mob.

-Tabitha told The Washington Post last month that as the breach unfolded, she thought of training she learned in school about what to do in the case of an active shooter.
+Tabitha told The Washington Post last month that as the breach unfolded, she thought of training she had in school about what to do in the case of an active shooter.

 “That’s really when my mind went to the drills we had in school: Hide under a desk.
 Hide in corners.
 Turn lights off and turn off any noise.
 Don’t speak,” she said.